popCoffee/YOLO-auto-train/README.md

 (Mind the WARNING if one appears)

+6) Move the backup folder from darknet with the weights file so that it saves your weights when training.

 ### Additional Details

 You will find your images and files in the ALLrecentJpgTxt folder.